kobaltz/app_template_generator/README.md

 This tempalte allows you to quickly pick up and start programming with Ruby on Rails

     rails new testerapp -d mysql -b template.rb

+If you have Rails 4 or later installed and you want to create a Rails 3 application, you will need to first specify which version of rails that you will be creating.

+    rails _3.2.16_ new testerapp -d mysql -b template.rb

 You will be asked a few questions when using this Builder.
 These questions are used soley for the purpose of creating your development database, and setting the credentials for your production database.